Joe Rogan: Family

-In October 2019, he revealed that he is a first cousin once removed of My Chemical Romance members Gerard Way and Mikey Way, although he has never met them.
+In October 2019, he revealed that he is a second cousin of My Chemical Romance members Gerard Way and Mikey Way, although he has never met them.

 Martial arts

 Rogan became interested in jiu-jitsu after watching Royce Gracie fight at UFC 2: No Way Out in 1994.
 In 1996, he began training in Brazilian jiu-jitsu under Carlson Gracie at his school in Los Angeles, California.
 He is a black belt under Eddie Bravo's 10th Planet Jiu-Jitsu, a style of no-gi Brazilian jiu-jitsu, and a black belt in gi Brazilian jiu-jitsu under Jean Jacques Machado.

 Religion

 Rogan was raised Catholic and attended Catholic school for first grade.
 He later abandoned organized religion and called himself agnostic.
 However, when questioned by Zahi Hawass in 2025, he affirmed his belief in religion, having softened his previous stance in recent years.
 According to Christian apologist Wesley Huff, Rogan attends church every Sunday.
+Rogan has confirmed this and as of 2025 attends church services regularly.